FLATISHKA/Projects/Python & SQLite Project/readme.md

 ## Task window
 <img src="images\9.png" width="600px" height="auto">

 ## You can add, remove and update tasks.
-After you typed something in Task and Text entry press "Add Task", if Task or Text entry is clear it will show error.
-If you want to update or delete task just press on the task from list and then press "Update task" or "Remove Task"
+After you typed something in Task and Text entry, press "Add Task", if Task or Text entry is clear it will show error.
+If you want to update or delete task, just press on the task from list, and then press "Update task" or "Remove Task"

 ## Main script